Cherry Blossom Forecast and The Best Hanami Spots Across Japan

 Nara Koen Park (Nara)

-Nara Koen Park is adjacent to historic cultural heritage sites such as Todaiji Temple, Kasuga Grand Shrine, and Kofukuji Temple, and it has also been selected as one of Japan's 100 Best Cherry Blossom Spots.
+Nara Koen Park is adjacent to historic cultural heritage sites such as Todaiji Temple, Kasuga Taisha Shrine, and Kofukuji Temple, and it has also been selected as one of Japan's 100 Best Cherry Blossom Spots.
 The the small and delicate narano-yaezakura that bloom between late April and early May each year are something to pay particular attention to.
 There are also early-blooming yamazakura, Yoshino cherry, and shidare-zakura weeping cherry here, in addition to the late-blooming nokokonoe-zakura cherry.
 In total, there are about 1,700 cherry trees that bloom over the season.

 Mt.
 Yoshino (Nara)